jimmarkunas/agents-enterprise-ai-operating-model/README.md

 ## How to use this system

-1. Star the repo, so you can easily find your way back to the original repo (above right).
+1. Star the repo (above right), so you can easily find your way back to the original repo.
-2. Create a fork using the "Fork" CTA above, so you can run this system yourself (above right).
+2. Create a fork using the "Fork" CTA (above right), so you can run this system yourself.
 3. Download the free step-by-step toolkit above (file called "Free Toolkit Download).
 4. Define the enterprise business case.
 5. Map authority, access, and system boundaries.